MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.PageFieldStyle.md

 api_name:
 - Excel.PivotTable.PageFieldStyle
 ms.assetid: 8871fad2-211f-8c25-efe8-09d385c02a4e
-ms.date: 06/08/2017
+ms.date: 05/09/2019
 localization_priority: Normal
 ---

 # PivotTable.PageFieldStyle property (Excel)

 Returns or sets the style used in the bound page field area.
-The default value is a null string (no style is applied by default).
+The default value is a **null** string (no style is applied by default).
 Read/write **String**.

 ## Syntax